ytakemon/1415-Col4a5xDO-Project/QTL_mapping/README.md

 #QTL mapping README
 This directory contains all scripts used for QTL analysis for Albuminuria and GFR.
+There are 3 models of QTL:
+* Ha QTL: additive QTL with additive covariate.
+* Hf QTL: full QTL with addititve and interactive covarite.
+* Hi QTL: Hf - Ha, showing only effect of the interaction.

 #Description of Scripts:
 ### Ha_QTL_ACR_Alb.R: